GoekeLab/sg-nex-data/docs/SG-NEx_xPore_tutorial.md

 **Note: You can reduce the "n_processes" if you have lesser processes available in your machine.
 However, lowering the "n_processes" may increase the run time.
 Alternatively, you may visit the [xPore documentation](https://xpore.readthedocs.io/en/latest/data.html) for downsampled dataset (demo.tar.gz file), which can reduce the total run time to less than ten minutes.**

-xPore returns a table `(diffmod.table)` consisting of differential RNA modification rate across all tested positions in the output directory that we specify in the `.yml` file.
+xPore returns a table `(diffmod.table)` consisting of differential RNA modification rates for all tested positions, saved in the specified output directory in the `.yml` file.
 Please refer to the [xPore documentation](https://xpore.readthedocs.io/en/latest/outputtable.html) for more information regarding the output table.

 <br>